LibertyQuinzel/RESEARCH_LAB_MANAGEMENT_SYSTEM/README.md

 # RESEARCH LAB MANAGEMENT SYSTEM
 A lightweight Python application to help small research labs manage resources and workflows.
 The project provides modules to track equipment, lab members, projects, and publications.
-It offers a straightforward command-line menu (`menu.py`) and optional tkinter-based dialogs for common CRUD operations and reports.
+It offers a GUI: tkinter-based dialogs for common CRUD operations and reports.
 Data persistence uses PostgreSQL; helper scripts are included for schema creation, seeding, and database triggers.

 ## Requirements